zadinvit/bigConvert/README.md

 **BigConvert**

 Use to convert old .big files to .mif files.
-Tested with MIFlib version 0.4,[https://github.com/RadomirVavra/MIFlib](https://github.com/RadomirVavra/MIFlib)
+Tested with MIFlib version 0.4,[https://github.com/RadomirVavra/MIFlib](https://github.com/RadomirVavra/MIFlib).
+Coverter us OpenCV library version 4.5.1. (https://opencv.org/opencv-4-5-1/) You must link this library to project.

 Created by Vít Zadina.

 Files to convert is specified in config.txt.
+Path to files is without .big extension.

 **Config txt structure:**